tomasmsilveira-lab/Equity-Valuation-Report-Infineon-/README.md

 Sensitivity & scenarios: The model includes scenario and sensitivity analysis on key drivers such as WACC, terminal growth, and margin assumptions.

 How to use
-Download and open DCF_Infineon.xlsx.
+Download and open Infineon_Valuation_Model.xlsx.
 Start in the Assumptions sheet to review or adjust key inputs (WACC, terminal growth, tax rate, growth assumptions).
-Use the scenario selector cell on the Assumptions sheet to switch between Base, Bear, and Bull cases and see the impact on value per share in the DCF and Summary outputs.
+Use the scenario selector cell on the Assumptions sheet to switch between Base, Bear, and Bull cases and see the impact on the outputs in other sheets.
-Go to the Summary/Memo sheet to read the integrated investment memo and see the high-level conclusion of the valuation.
+Go to the Thesis & Reccomendation sheet to read the integrated investment memo and see the high-level conclusion of the valuation.

 Skills demonstrated
 Financial statement analysis and normalization of key metrics (revenue, EBIT, EBITDA, FCF).